Computational Graphs in Deep Learning

-In general, the computational graph is a directed graph which is used for expressing and evaluating the mathematical expression.
+In general, the computational graph is a directed graph that is used for expressing and evaluating mathematical expressions.

 For better understanding, we introduce two variables d and e such that every operation has an output variable.
 We now have: